danielhenrymantilla/higher-kinded-types.rs/book/src/what-are-hkts.md

     for "normal" Rust types (such as `&'ignored str`) directly:

     ```rust ,compile_fail
     //!
-What other crates often write this for their own trait/API.
+What other crates often write for their own trait/API.

     impl<'completely_irrelevant> ForLifetime for &'completely_irrelevant str {
         type Of<'lt> = &'lt str;